 Take advantage of any facility offered by the programming language to declare distinct types and use any mechanism provided by the language processor and related tools to check for or enforce type compatibility.

-Use available language and tools facilities to preclude or detect the occurrence of implicit type conversions, such as those in mixed type arithmetic.
+Use available language and tool capabilities to preclude or detect the occurrence of implicit type conversions, such as those in mixed type arithmetic.
 If it is not possible, use human review to assist in searching for implicit conversions.

 Avoid explicit type conversion of data values except when there is no alternative.
 Document such occurrences so that the justification is made available to maintainers.

 Use the most restricted data type that suffices to accomplish the job.
-For example, use an enumeration type to select from a limited set of choices (such as, a switch statement or the discriminant of a union type) rather than a more general type, such as integer.
+For example, use an enumeration type to select from a limited set of choices (such as a switch statement or the discriminant of a union type) rather than a more general type, such as integer.
 This will make it possible for tooling to check if all possible choices have been covered.

-Always respect the implied unit systems, when converting explicitly from one numeric type to another.
+Respect the implied unit systems, when converting explicitly from one numeric type to another.

 Treat every compiler, tool, or run-time diagnostic concerning type compatibility as a serious issue.
 Do not resolve the problem by modifying the code to include an explicit conversion, without further analysis; instead examine the underlying design to determine if the type error is a symptom of a deeper problem.